INTRODUCTION:

 Thallus refers to a plant body that is not differentiated into true roots, stems, and leaves.
 It is a flat, undifferentiated structure.

-- Algae: Algae are photosynthetic organisms that can be found in diverse habitats, including aquatic environments (freshwater and marine) and moist terrestrial habitats.
+- Algae : It is a photosynthetic organism that can be found in diverse habitats, including aquatic environments (freshwater and marine) and moist terrestrial habitats.
 They can have a wide range of thallus structures and can be classified into different divisions based on their pigmentation and other characteristics.
-Some common divisions of algae include:

 - Chlorophyta (green algae): Examples include Spirogyra and Ulva.